 Many missionaries have been making a difference for Christ in Haiti.
 We add our voices to theirs.
 We spread the message of love, hope, and forgiveness of our Lord over the mountains to reach the unreached for His glory.

-Join us as we work to bring the Hope and Light of Christ to this nation which we love.
+Join us on our mission to bring the hope and light of Christ to this nation which we love.